 Some awesome facts:

-To create a thriving arts program within a vibrant community, which links Cleveland State University’s campus and the theatre district.
+- To create a thriving arts program within a vibrant community, which links Cleveland State University’s campus and the theater district.